-The OIG Investigations program is responsible for the investigation of allegations of misconduct and gross mismanagement by Broward and municipal elected officials, employees and providers.
+The OIG investigates allegations of misconduct and gross mismanagement by elected officials, employees and providers in Broward County local government.
 Misconduct is defined as “any violation of the state or federal constitution, any state or federal statute or code, any county or municipal ordinance or code; or conduct involving fraud, corruption, or abuse."
 Gross mismanagement is defined as “the material waste or significant mismanagement of public resources."

-The Investigations program is staffed with professional, experienced individuals with law enforcement and regulatory backgrounds and a variety of special skills.
-Our team holds certifications as fraud examiners, inspector general investigators, public accountants, public procurement officers, and criminal justice information operators.
-OIG Special Agents are responsible for reviewing and corroborating information from hundreds of tips and complaints.
+Experienced professionals with law enforcement, regulatory, audit, procurement, contract management, and prosecution backgrounds comprise the OIG.
+Its team holds certifications or licenses as fraud examiners, inspector general investigators, inspector general auditors, public accountants, public procurement officers, Florida Bar attorneys, and criminal justice information operators.
+OIG Special Agents and Senior Auditors are responsible for reviewing and corroborating information from hundreds of tips and complaints.
 They must also:

-- conduct thorough, well documented reviews and investigations;
+- conduct thorough, well documented reviews, inquiries, and investigations;

 - perform extensive background checks;

 - monitor assigned Municipalities in order to become familiar with their processes and issues.